 - In Kingdom Come Jonni Thunder and Black Lightning have a daughter who has both of their powers, named Lightning.
 Lightning eventually appeared in the regular DC Universe, except her mother was Black Lightning's ex-wife.

-Film - Live-Action
+Films — Live-Action

 - Juice in Justice League Unlimited (whose whole team consists of Expies of the Superfriends).

 - Teen Titans has Bumblebee, a young African-American woman who uses a pair of stingers that blast electricity at the targets.
 She has the same stinger abilities when she appears in Young Justice.